mathysgrapotte/learning-rust/PROGRESS.md

 The command `cargo build --release` can be used to build the project with optimizations for release.
 This will generate a smaller and faster executable, but the build process may take longer.

+## guessing game

+Small guessing game as described in the Rust book, it is there to learn about depedencies, which are written in the Cargo.toml file.
+I find this way of working quite interesting as this ensures reproductibility in the code.

 I am currently at [Chapter 2: Guessing Game Tutorial](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#comparing-the-guess-to-the-secret-number) in the Rust book.